evedesignbio/evedesign-ui/src/pages/docs/documentation.md

 You can disable any of the following panels by clicking the "Panels" button and resizing the other panels to assign them more space on the screen.

+Note: *If you switch between selection by mutation (e.g. in the heatmap) and selection by design (e.g. in the table), the current selection will be logged in as a filter and the next selections will be against that subset*.
+Use the "Reset filter" button to start selecting from scratch.

-#### Table view (select individual designs):
+#### Table view

 Clicking a row will select the corresponding sequence (individual design for design jobs, or single mutant sequence for single mutation scans).
 For design jobs, all changed positions in the currently selected design will be highlighted as sticks in the 3D structure panel and with little black dots in the heatmap viewer.
 Hold the shift key while clicking to select multiple designs/mutants.

 You can sort the order of the table by clicking on the respective column headers, e.g. to display all sequences with high scores or high mutational distance first.

-Hover over the eye icon to view the full sequence, with all positions changed relative to the target sequence highlighted in orange..
+Hover over the eye icon to view the full sequence, with all positions changed relative to the target sequence highlighted in orange.

 Click the copy icon to copy the full design sequence to the clipboard.

-Note:

-* If multiple designs/mutants are selected in another panel, the table will only display that current selected subset
+Note: If multiple designs/mutants are selected in another panel, the table will only display that current selected subset.
-* *If you switch between selection by mutation (e.g. in the heatmap) and selection by design (e.g. in the table), the current selection will be logged in as a filter and the next selections will operate on that subset*.
-Use the "Reset filter" button to start selecting from scratch again.

-#### Mutation heatmap (select by mutation):
+#### Mutation heatmap

 Displayed information depends on whether looking at the results for a design job or a single mutation scan: